Thierry Mariani

 Thierry Mariani (/fr/; born 8 August 1958) is a French politician serving as a Member of the European Parliament (MEP) since 2019.
 He previously served as Minister in charge of Transport under the Minister of Ecology, Sustainable development, Transport and Housing from 2010 to 2012 (with the title of Secretary of State until 2011).
-A former member of The Republicans (LR), he has been an Independent since 2019.
+A former member of The Republicans (LR), he joined the far-right National Rally in 2019.

 Mariani joined the National Rally (RN) list for the 2019 European Parliament election.
 In the 2021 regional election, he led the party's list in Provence-Alpes-Côte d'Azur.
 Although he was ahead in the polls for both the first and second round of voting, which would have made him the first president of a Regional Council affiliated with the National Rally, he placed second in the election's second round, losing to incumbent Renaud Muselier, caused by a low turnout rate induced by the COVID-19 pandemic and an election delay.